rzk-lang/sHoTT/src/STYLEGUIDE.md

 ```

 The root here is the function `projection-equiv-contractible-fibers`.
 It takes
 four arguments, each starting on a fresh line and is parenthesized.
+Note that
+its parentheses are indented at the same level as its parent node.
 The first
 argument fits neatly on one line, but the second one is too large.
-In these
+In this case,
-cases, we add a line break right after the `→`-symbol following the
+we add a line break right after the `→`-symbol following the lambda-abstraction,
-lambda-abstraction, which we consider the earliest sensible branching point
+which we consider the earliest branching point here.
+The next node is again `Σ`,
-here.
-The next node is again `Σ`, with two arguments.
-The first one fits on a
+with two arguments.
+The first one fits on a line, but the second does not, so we
-line, but the second does not, so we add a line break between them since `Σ` is
+add a line break between them since `Σ` is only one character.
+This process is
-only one character.
-This process is continued until the definition is complete.
+continued until the definition is complete.

 Observe also that we use indentation to highlight the branches.
 The extra space
 after the opening parentheses marking a branch is there to visually emphasize
 the tree structure of the definition, and synergizes with our convention to have
 two-space indentation level increases.

-What is generally considered the "earliest branching point" will depend on
+What is generally considered the "earliest sensible branching point" will depend
-context, and we ask that contributors practice common sense when determining
+on context, and we ask that contributors practice common sense when determining
 this.
-When in doubt, it is usually better to break lines sooner rather than
+When in doubt, it is generally better to break lines sooner rather than
 later.

 ## Other code conventions